Skip to main content

 Once on an island, you will navigate using uniquely Filipino transport: brightly painted Jeepneys for inter-city routes, motorized Tricycles for short town trips, and traditional outrigger boats called Bangkas for your daily island-hopping tours.

-Connectivity: Internet speeds on remote islands (like Palawan or Siargao) can be notoriously spotty.
+Connectivity: Yes, you should prepare for limited connectivity; internet speeds on remote islands (like Palawan or Siargao) can be notoriously spotty.
 Purchase a local tourist SIM card (Smart or Globe) directly at the airport upon arrival, or download an eSIM before you land.
 Download offline maps and your entertainment beforehand.

 Cash is King: While major hotels and upscale restaurants in Manila or Cebu accept credit cards, smaller island vendors, tricycle drivers, and eco-tour operators operate strictly on cash.
 Always withdraw sufficient Philippine Pesos (PHP) while in major cities, as ATMs on smaller islands frequently run out of cash.